whicter/leetcode-java/bit-manipulation/single-number-ii.md

-# 137. Single Number III
+# 137. Single Number II
 ### 题目描述

 >Given an array of integers, every element appears three times except for one, which appears exactly once.
 Find that single one.